ItsAN-11/JsImportantConcepts/day_01/readme.md

              this prevents the variable from being used or accessed before a value is assigned to it.

-c_closures.js  -- this is a feature of js where an inner functions has access to the outer function's
+c_closures.js  -- (this is about lexical scoping) this is a feature of js where an inner functions has
-               variable and scope even after outer function has returned or has been executed. through this we can achieve data privacy, encapsulation, avoid global scope polluting
+               access to the outer function's variable and scope even after outer function has returned or has been executed. through this we can achieve data privacy, encapsulation, avoid global scope polluting.